-Hello Again Everyone!
+Hello Again Everyone!!

-Admission to the temple is 3,500 won (and trust me, it is well worth it!)
+Admission to the temple is 3,500 won.

 OVERALL RATING: 10/10.
 For its historical significance alone, Hwaeomsa Temple rates highly amongst Korean temples.
 But if you add the giant splendor that is Gakhwang-jeon, and the temple rates that much higher.
 And to top it all off, on the hill stands two of the most uniquely designed pagodas and lanterns in all of Korea.
 So if you couldn’t tell already, I highly, highly recommend a visit to Hwaeomsa Temple for both its cultural significance and artistic beauty!